What kinds of teams can take part?

 Where do the mentors come from?

 We are aiming at bringing the people with the most expertise from whatever country and whatever company they are at.
 We’re making sure we only include mentors who have responsibility in internationally-oriented products.
 We would also like to have the perspective of the worldwide games industry from all the relevant markets.
-So far, we have mentors confirmed from the U.S., South Korea, China and Spain, and we are expecting more.
+Last year we had mentors from Spain, the US, China, South Korea and this year we will have a similarly diverse range of expert mentoring to offer our participants.
 Please check the mentors page for details.

 What are the areas of expertise will be covered?